CharlesDerek/MRGI-InstbotPythonSoftware/README.md

 ------------------------------------

-#### This project will be frozen until we will find good developers team.
-If you want to be in developer team - email us at support@mrginnovations.com.
+#### This project will be frozen until we will find a good developers team.
 Use last version on your own risk.

 Developing a automated System for businesses seeking to build their PR on their social media platforms through API's and automization.